Graduate Career Planning & Success modules now live!

 To access Edge Hill University Careers services:

-- 2020 and 2021 graduates need to register first.
+- Graduates may need to register first if you cannot login to the Careers Portal.
 Make sure you include your old student number.

 - Once registered, go into the ‘Me’ area, click on your ‘profile’ and update your personal email address.